Autonomous Navigation and Path Planning

-As part of my Master’s thesis, I have developed a robust data pipeline that transmits live video feed from drones to a SLAM system for feature detection and map construction.
+I am developing network-aware edge-based SLAM techniques and tailoring them for deployment on small drones with limited computation power.
+I have developed a robust data pipeline that transmits live video feed from drones to a SLAM system for feature detection and map construction.
 My system is also compatible with Docker for efficient deployment and portability.

 I have also incorporated network analysis in the Edge-SLAM.
 By monitoring latency and throughput of the live video feed in real-time, the SLAM system can dynamically switch between edge processing and client processing.
 This enables Edge-SLAM to continue mapping even under suboptimal connectivity conditions, ensuring a resilient and adaptable solution for autonomous drone navigation in extreme outdoor environments.